 It’s estimated that approximately 20% (1 in 5) of all car accidents happen in parking lots.

 In this instance, both parties are commonly found to have some fault in causing the car accident.
-The percentage each driver is found to be at-fault will depend on the details of the situation.
+The percentage of each driver found to be at-fault will depend on the details of the situation.

-Parking lot accidents need to be reported in Ontario if the damage to both vehicles is greater than $2,000, if someone gets injured or if it's a requirement on your policy.
+Parking lot accidents need to be reported in Ontario if the damage to both vehicles is greater than $5,000, if someone gets injured or if it's a requirement on your policy.

 Yes.
 You can file a car insurance claim for an accident in a parking lot of private property.
 They are treated the same as other types of traffic accidents, even on private property.